 Managing Your Legal Separation Case in A Cost-Effective Manner

 We focus our practice exclusively on family law.
 This narrow focus has allowed us to develop not only extensive knowledge in the area of family law, but also business practices making us as efficient as possible, which keeps our clients’ costs to a minimum while maintaining a high level of representation.
 We cannot guarantee the cost of fees involved in any legal case; however, all our work is performed with the goal of being effective and efficient.

 Area of Coverage

-We serve clients in same-sex marriage and State Registered Domestic Partnership (SRDP) family law cases throughout the Pierce, Kitsap, South King, and Thurston County areas.
+We serve clients in same-sex marriage and State Registered Domestic Partnership (SRDP) family law cases throughout the Pierce, Kitsap, and South King County areas.